 If you're looking to publish in print as well as digital you may want to get a print cover next.
 For this step you will need to know how many pages your print book will have as this affects your spine width.
 Once you know the number of pages and your preferred book size you can calculate your print template or—if you intend to use Amazon's print on demand service—download a print template from the KDP website.

 Draw your 'guides' cover template (Step 6)

 This is a Photoshop specific step, although some other image manipulation programs may have similar features.

 Once you have calculated or downloaded your print cover template convert it to a Photoshop guides template.
 At first, this may look like a total mess, but it will save your sanity while you are working on your book cover.
 The guides show your print area in front, your print area in the back, your spine and bleed.
 The bleed is the (pink) zone that is outside of the area where the book will be cut.
 There can be a small margin of error, especially in on demand printing.
 Your bleed will make sure you don't end up with a strip of cover that doesn't have any colour.

 Drawing guides in Photoshop has a number of benefits.
 They always stay on top no matter how many layers you create.
 Placement of your items is easier as they snap to the guides.

 Fit your print cover items (Step 7)

-Fit your ebook cover to the front area of the book or redesign a new front cover.
+Fit your cover image to fill your canvas.
 Make sure you allow your image to cover the bleed.
 This way, if the book is not exactly cut on the trim line your cover will still look complete.

 Using your ebook cover as a template, add your front cover elements.
 Create layers for your spine (title, series number, jewel picture).
 Make sure you place a white rectangle in the area for the barcode on the back.
 Fit your blurb and any other information you need.